Considerations for HTML5 Containers

 Containers, of course, are not all wine and roses.
 Working within a container exposes new considerations for HTML5 developers and requires some rethinking about design and technique.
 It is critical to put the extra work in, otherwise, your desktop-based application will be no more than a browser window launched by a double click.

-First and foremost, one must consider the user interface.
+First and foremost, one must consider the user interface (UI).
 Traditional desktop applications rely on cascading menu systems.
 Not only are such menus out of style in terms of modern web development but in a multi-windowing application, they can be cumbersome—even in a native app.
 We are seeing many container-based applications moving toward “launcher” or “docked toolbar” paradigms and replacing cascading menus with dialog-based navigation.

 Second, “responsive design” takes on more nuance in a multi-window environment.
 User interfaces that switch to mobile mode when the screen size shrinks look weird on a multi-window screen.
 Making a distinction between responsiveness for screen resolution and responsiveness for mobile devices is critical (not just for touch—keep in mind that more and more desktop monitors are touchscreens).
 Menu bars also need to make space for navigational icons, such as “maximize” and “close.”